canada-ca/digital-playbook-guide-numerique/en/3-collaborate-widely.md

 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
-- {: .dpgn-digital-architectural-multidisciplinary-teams-1} Include all skillsets required for delivery from requirements, design, development, to operations.
+- {: .dpgn-digital-architectural-multidisciplinary-teams-1} Include all skillsets required for delivery, including for requirements, design, development, and operations.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->